seakyy/seakyy/README.md

 ## 🌟 Notable Projects

 *   **[Monte Carlo Pi](https://github.com/seakyy/Monte-Carlo-Pi):** High-performance WPF application that estimates Pi using the Monte Carlo method with up to 10 million points, featuring real-time visualization and LiveCharts-based convergence tracking.
 *   **[Raspberry Pi](https://github.com/seakyy/Raspberry-Pi):** Explored how to set up a new Raspberry Pi 5, including installing Apache and hosting a website.
-This project showcases my knowledge [...]
+This project showcases my knowledge with Linux and setting up new hardware.
 *   **[Machine Learning](https://github.com/seakyy/Machine-Learning):** Experimented with machine learning algorithms to predict objects in space.
-This project demonstrates my interest in data ana[...]
+This project demonstrates my interest in data analyses.
 *   **[CasinoWPF](https://github.com/seakyy/CasinoWPF):** A WPF application where you can play Blackjack or Slotmachine.
-This project demonstrates my C# skills and ability to create working execut[...]
+This project demonstrates my C# skills and ability to create working executable files!

 ## 📊 GitHub Stats